nais/doc/documentation/dev-guide/README.md

 ## Install the necessary tools

-We recommend Linux-VDI users to use [utvikler-ansible](https://github.com/navikt/utvikler-ansible) *(this is a private repo only available to developers at NAV)* to set up their images.
+We recommend Linux-VDI users to use [utvikler-ansible](https://github.com/navikt/utvikler-ansible) to set up their images.

 For Linux- and Windows-VDI, you need to set up [NAV-proxy](/documentation/dev-guide/README.md#system-environment-variables) before installing the tools.